Statistical thermodynamics of economic systems: Introduction

-In this work we propose to use the standard formulation of statistical thermodynamics in order to connect in a systematic and rigorous way the thermodynamic approach with the statistical properties of complex economic systems found in econophysics.
+In this work, we propose to use the standard formulation of statistical thermodynamics in order to relate in a systematic and rigorous way the thermodynamic approach with the statistical properties of complex economic systems found in econophysics.
 We obtain as a result that the entire properties of economic systems can, in principle, be formulated and considered in the definition of a partition function from which all the thermodynamic properties of the system can be derived.
+It turns out that in certain systems the macroeconomic variables can be manipulated in an arbitrary way by changing the values of specific microeconomic variables.
+Moreover, the drastic changes that occur at the level of the macroeconomic variables can be investigated by using the formalism of phase transitions.
 This paper is organized as follows.
 In Sec. \ref{sec:td} we formulate the fundamentals of statistical thermodynamics in the case of an arbitrary conserved economic variable.
 In Sec. \ref{sec:lin} we analyze the simplest case of an economic system for which the conserved variable depends linearly on the microeconomic parameters.
 More general situations are analyzed in Secs. \ref{sec:nonl} and \ref{sec:mul} where quadratic and multiplicative dependences of abstract parameters are considered.
 The partition function is analyzed in all the cases and possible interpretations are presented.
 In Sec. \ref{sec:ptr} we propose to associate drastic modifications of macroeconomic variables with the occurrence of phase transitions.
 Finally, Sec. \ref{sec:con} contains a summary and a discussion of our results.